18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 [https://trello.com/b/WGQ0ZGKe/bucket-list](https://trello.com/b/WGQ0ZGKe/bucket-list)

 Now, imagine that Trello is a case management system being used by a state to manage benefits for the people of your state.
 The lists and cards are no longer capturing the desire to start a blog, but instead holding critical PII and information about people who have real, life-critical needs.
-The software was developed by a vendor, for a state, and that vendor has failed time-and-again to develop robust, usable software that meets the needs of the people.
+The software was developed by a vendor for a state, and that vendor has failed time-and-again to develop robust, usable software that meets the needs of the people.
 The state would like to extract the data from the system, and work with a new vendor who is committed to demonstrating excellence as measured by this rubric and the Health Tracker.

 **How hard is it to extract the data from Trello?**

-### The JSON View
+### The JSON view

 It turns out that we can change the URL just a *tiny* bit, and get a "data-centric" view of the Trello board.